in0x/algoDat/README.md

 # algoDat

-*These are the solutions to the coursework for my second semester Algorithms and Data Structures class, written in C# The tasks are in german, so at some point I'll hopefully translate them.
+These are the solutions to the coursework for my second semester Algorithms and Data Structures class, written in C#.
+The tasks are in german, so at some point I'll hopefully translate them.
 In the meantime just contact me if you need a translation

 ## Licence